Do I have to obtain employees' consent in order to collect their personal data?

 As a general rule, the processing of personal data must be transparent.
 Therefore, the collection of personal data and in particular the purpose of its processing must be evident to the data subject.
 In cases where processing is not transparent to the employee (or job applicant) based on the circumstances, the employee (or job applicant) must be informed of the processing.

-The employee can be informed either orally or by written notice.
-It is recommended that the information is given prior to the data processing, but employees can be notified orally or in writing.
-The notice should include details on the data controller, the purpose of the processing and, where applicable, the categories of data recipients.
+As a best practice, a written employee privacy notice is recommended prior to the data processing, but employees can be notified orally or in writing.
+The notice should include details on the data controller, the purpose of the processing and, where applicable, the categories of data.

 HR Best Practices: In case the processing includes sensitive personal data and/or personality profiles (which is often the case as regards to employees), there is a duty to provide information on the collection of personal information, unless the law requires the processing.
 Information can be given orally or by written notice.
 Written notice is highly recommended.

 The updated Swiss Federal Act on Data Protection includes an active obligation to inform individuals when personal data is being processed (with certain limitations and exceptions).